 You don’t do business in a vacuum.
 No matter what niche you’re in, you’ll be competing against other similar brands for your share of the market.
 If you want to come out on top, you need to understand who your competitors are, what they’re doing, and how you can do it better.

 Competitor analysis tools give you an in-depth look into the market you’re in so that you can craft clearer, more effective business strategies.

-In this guide, we’ll break down the pros and cons of the seven best competitor intelligence tools that expert marketers trust.
+In this guide, we’ll break down the pros and cons of the eight best competitor intelligence tools that expert marketers trust.
 We’ve also included a few quick tips on how to gather, analyze, and act on your market research.

 Ahrefs: Perfect For SEO Keyword Competitiveness